 Cons: Battery life so-so, slow to charge, speakers not very loud, weak cameras

-If you plan to use a range of apps, opting for the larger storage model is a good investment.
+If you plan to use a range of apps, opting for the larger storage model is recommended.
 However, microSD card support makes it easy to expand storage later if you wish.

 Finally, the dual speakers and Dolby Atmos sound produce respectable audio if you're not looking to use headphones while watching movies or shows.
 It is not the loudest pair of speakers you'll run across.
 But the sound that is produced is clear and the Dolby Atmos does a compelling job of making the sound fill the space around you.

-While it's far from an iPad, the Kindle Fire HD 10 is a great choice for those looking for an everyday use option or for those all-day Netflix binges.
+While it's far from an iPad, the Kindle Fire HD 10 (2019) is an excellent choice for those looking for an everyday use option or for those all-day Netflix binges.